openforis/sepal_ui/README.md

 ## Contribute

 If you want to contribute you can fork the project in you own repository and then use it.
+Please follow the [contributing guidelines](./CONTRIBUTE.md) if you consider working with us.

 To validate you modification go to the root folder of the package and run
 ```py